noahehall/theBookOfNoah/web_technoligies/core/_serviceWorkers.md

   - either
     - a document in a browser context
     - a SharedWorker

+### WindowClient
+  - special type of `Client`
+  - scope of a service worker client that is a document in a browser context controlled by the active service worker

 ## Clients
  - represnets a container for a list of Client objects
  - the mainway to access all the clients owned by the active service worker